6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d SU gauge theory with Nf and Na

-Here, we can consider another type of S-duality, which transform D5 branes, NS5 branes, and $(1,1)$ 5-branes into $(1,-1)$ 5-branes, NS5 branes, and D5 branes, respectively.
-We denote this as ``STS transformation'', which roughly corresponds to 45 degree rotation of the diagram.
-We start from the same theory, which is expressed as the left of Figure \ref{Fig:Sdual45}.
-It is related to the left of Figure \ref{Fig:Sdual90} by a simple Hanany-Witten transition to move D7-branes.
-After taking the STS transformation and by moving $[0,1]$ 7-branes, we obtain the 5d quiver gauge theory
+Here, we can consider another type of S-duality, which transforms D5 branes, NS5 branes, and $(1,1)$ 5-branes into $(1,-1)$ 5-branes, NS5 branes, and D5 branes, respectively.
+We denote this as ``STS transformation'', which roughly corresponds to a 45-degree rotation of the diagram.
+We start from the same theory \eqref{6446quiver}, but for convenience we consider the web diagram on the left of Figure \ref{Fig:Sdual45}, which is related to the left diagram of Figure \ref{Fig:Sdual90} by a simple Hanany-Witten transition to move the right top and left bottom D7-branes to the NS5 brane inward.
+After taking the STS transformation and then moving $[0,1]$ 7-branes upward or downward, we obtain the 5d quiver gauge theory

-In this way, we obtain several 5d description by different types of S-duality transformation.
+which is different from the usual S-daulized theory \eqref{333}.
+In this way, we can obtain several 5d descriptions by different types of S-duality transformation.

-Here, we comment a dependence of the resulting theory on the mass parameters.
-Instead of starting from the left of Figure \ref{Fig:Sdual90} or Figure \ref{Fig:Sdual45}, we could have started from the diagram in Figure \ref{Fig:shifted}.
-This is the diagram of the same theory with different mass parameters.
-Although the original 5d description is identical up to the value of the mass parameters, we will obtain the different result under the S-duality transformation.
-In this case, it is straightforward to see that S-transformation gives 5d quiver gauge theory (\ref{2332}) rather than (\ref{333}).
+We remark here that a given gauge theory may have web diagrams withe different ranges of mass parameters.
+For example, instead of starting from the left of Figure \ref{Fig:Sdual90} or Figure \ref{Fig:Sdual45}, we could have started from the diagram on Figure \ref{Fig:shifted}, which describe the same theory but with different mass parameters.
+The existence of different web configuration leads to an interesting yet another dual description.
+Namely, although the original 5d description is identical up to the value of the mass parameters, one may obtain different results under the S-duality transformation.
+For instance, it is straightforward to see that the S-transformation yields 5d quiver gauge theory \eqref{2332} rather than \eqref{333}.
+Analogously, the STS-transformation gives the theory \eqref{333} rather than \ref{2332}.
 It is worth emphasizing that depending on the value of the mass parameters of the flavors, the same 5d gauge theory can be mapped to different gauge theories under the identical S-duality transformation.
-Analogously, the STS-transformation gives the theory (\ref{333}) rather than (\ref{2332}).